 Rehearsal is optional, but strongly encouraged.
-Rehearsal will start at 2 p.m. on June 21 at the Mount Baker Theatre and will last about an hour.
+Rehearsal will start at 2:00 p.m. on June 20 at the Mount Baker Theatre and will last about an hour.
 Please come prepared to pay for parking.
 Parking is available in the Commercial Street Parking Garage at 1300 Commercial Street and in metered spaces along Bellingham streets.
-Do not park in the lots behind MBT.
-Those lots belong to private businesses and your vehicle will be ticketed or towed.
+Do not park in the lots behind Mount Baker Theatre.
+Those lots belong to private businesses, and your vehicle will be ticketed or towed.

 What if I miss rehearsal?

-Be at Mount Baker Theatre by 6:15 PM at find the other graduating members of your program.
-Use the backdoor entrance behind MBT.
+Be at Mount Baker Theatre by 6:15 PM and find the other graduating members of your program.
+Use the back door entrance behind Mount Baker Theatre.

-Do I have to wear a cap and gown at Commencement?
+Do I have to wear a cap and gown?

 Yes, you must wear a cap and gown.
 Graduates of one-year certificate and two-year degree programs wear black.
 Caps and gowns are available at the Campus Store beginning in May and at the Commencement Countdown on June 6, 2018.

 Can I rent a cap and gown?

 New caps and gowns are only available for purchase.
-Used gowns may be found at second-hand stores.
-You can purchase a tassel at the Campus Store for used caps.
-You may also check with the Admissions & Student Resource Center about renting used caps and gowns.
+You may check with the Admissions & Student Resource Center about renting gently used caps and gowns.
 The tassel can be purchased at the Campus Store for used caps.

 The only cost to participate is the purchase of a cap and gown for approximately $37 from the BTC Campus Store.
-Caps, gowns, and tassels will be available for purchase in mid-May.
+Caps, gowns, and tassels will be available for purchase in May.
 Purchase your gown before Commencement day because it will need ironing.
-Campus Store hours are Monday–Thursday 7:30 AM– 7:00 PM and Friday 7:30 AM– 3:30 PM; closed all college holidays.

-Can I march at Commencement in June if I am not completing my program until August?
+Can I participate in the Commencement Ceremony in June if I am not completing my program until August?

 Yes.
 If you are within 12 credits of graduation at the end of Spring Quarter and plan on completing those credits summer term, you can participate in the June Commencement.

-Can I march at Commencement in June if I can't graduate until the end of Fall Quarter?
+Can I participate in the Commencement Ceremony in June if I can't graduate until the end of Fall Quarter?

-No. You must plan on completing your degree by the end of Summer Quarter 2016 in order to participate in this year's commencement.
+No. You must plan on completing your degree by the end of Summer Quarter 2018 in order to participate in this year's Commencement Ceremony.

 I'm earning more than one degree or certificate.
-How will that be recognized at Commencement?
+How will that be recognized at the Commencement Ceremony?

 We call the name of each graduate once, and each graduate walks across the stage only once.
 When you opt to participate in the Commencement Ceremony, you will be asked to state the degree for which you want to be recognized.
-The printed Commencement program, however, may identify all of the degrees and/or certificates you have earned (or for which you have applied) for the current academic year.
+The printed Commencement Ceremony program will identify all of the degrees you have earned for the current academic year.

-What is the deadline for me to decide if I'm going to participate in Commencement?
+What is the deadline for me to decide if I'm going to participate in the Commencement Ceremony?

-Commencement Participation Forms must be submitted by May 13, 2016 in order to have your name included in the Commencement program.
+Your online Commencement Participation Form must be submitted by May 11, 2018 (NO EXCEPTIONS) in order to have your name included in the Commencement program.
 On the Graduation Application click "YES" to open the Commencement Participation Form, answer necessary statements, then click Submit.

 Will my name appear in the newspaper?

-Your name will be published in the newspaper and in the Commencement program unless you have submitted a Request for Non-Disclosure of Student Information.
-For more information about the Request for Non-Disclosure, contact the Registration & Enrollment Office at 306.752.8350 or by e-mail at firstname.lastname@example.org.
+Your name will be published in the Commencement program and submitted to the newspaper unless you have submitted a Request for Non-Disclosure of Student Information.
+For more information about the Request for Non-Disclosure, contact the Registration & Enrollment Office at 306.752.8350 or by email at email@example.com.